Type to search

 Thanks to its classic cardioid pattern, the SM7B is able to reject off-axis audio while focusing recordings in one area.
 You can speak, sing, or play music at a comfortable angle and be confident that the microphone can capture your sound perfectly, with little to no outside noise.

-The Shure SM7B vocal dynamic microphone is perfect for both home and studio environments, and can be used for a variety of activities.
+The Shure SM7B vocal dynamic microphone is perfect for both home and studio environments and can be used for a variety of activities.
 Thanks to its cardioid pattern pick up, it can easily reject unwanted sounds.
-Its dynamic frequency range and response also allows for a natural sound, making the mixing process easier than ever.
+Its dynamic frequency range and response also allow for a natural sound, making the mixing process easier than ever.

 Where to Buy the Shure SM7B Microphone